Frederika Charlotte Riedesel

-Frederika Charlotte Louise von Massow, Baroness (Freifrau) Riedesel zu Eisenbach (1746-1808) was a German writer.
-She was the wife of General Friedrich Adolf Riedesel of Brunswick.
-She accompanied him during the Saratoga Campaign in the American Revolutionary War and kept a journal of the campaign.
+The Baroness Friederike Charlotte Louise Riedesel zu Eisenbach (née von Massow; 11 July 1746 – 29 March 1808) was a German writer and the wife of Brunswick–Luneburg general Friedrich Adolf Riedesel, she kept a journal of her experiences as a spouse attached to the so-called Hessian forces during the American War of Independence.

+Early life

+Charlotte was born on 11 July 1746 in Brandenburg-an-der-Havel.
 In the histories sponsored by the Riedesel family, she is referred to as Charlotte.
 It was common for Germans at the time to be called by one of their middle names.

-Early life

-Charlotte was born on 11 July 1746 at Brandenburg.
-Her father, Valentin von Massow, was a Prussian official, but had been a Lieutenant General in the Prussian army.
-Charlotte had travelled with the Prussian army as a child, and learned the hard life of a camp follower.
+Her father, Valentin von Massow, was a Prussian official, but had been a lieutenant general in the Prussian army.
+She had travelled with the Prussian army as a child, and learned the hard life of a camp follower.

 In 1762, Charlotte helped care for Lieutenant Colonel Riedesel, who had been wounded in battle during the Seven Years' War.
 They were married that same year; Charlotte was sixteen years old.

 Friedrich Adolph Riedesel was a member of the line of Riedesel zu Eisenbach, and like all his male cousins had the title of Freiherr or Baron.
 He was not "the Baron" or "von Riedesel."
 Upon their marriage Charlotte gained the title of Freifrau or Baroness Riedesel zu Eisenbach.
 She was described as looking more like an unmarried school girl than a married woman.
 She would grow into a red-haired baroness, "full in figure and possessing no small share of beauty."
-In the following years, the Riedesels had two daughters, Gustava and Frederica, and Charlotte was pregnant with a third, Carolina, in 1776 when Brunswick signed a treaty to support Great Britain in the suppression of the rebellion in their American colonies.
-Friedrich was promoted to General and named commander of the Brunswick army, and he referred to Charlotte as "Mrs. General".
+In the following years, the Riedesels had two daughters, Gustava and Frederica, and Charlotte was pregnant with a third, Carolina, in 1776 when Brunswick–Luneburg signed a treaty to support Great Britain in the suppression of the rebellion in their American colonies.
+Friedrich was appointed commander of Brunswick–Luneburg troops, and he referred to Charlotte as "Mrs. General".

 General Riedesel sailed for the Americas in 1776, with the understanding that Charlotte would join him as soon as the new baby could travel.
 Carolina was born in March, and the family sailed to England in May.
 Charlotte took with her some antiques to sell in England, where the demand for such items would provide them with needed money for their travelling expenses.

 "Mrs. General" Riedesel was well received in England in court, but she and her daughters suffered abuse in public, on account of her fashions being mistaken for French.
 Charlotte awaited her ship to Canada in Bristol, where she is said to have learned the English language and customs within six weeks.
 General Riedesel insisted she travel with a companion, however, and she could not set sail for Canada until April 1777.